top of page

 These challenges underscore the need for a more sophisticated and automated approach — on that provides real-time merging and the ability to apply more complex and flexible criteria.

-Merging Duplicate Zendesk Tickets Automatically With A Trusted Zendesk App
+Merging Duplicate Zendesk Tickets Automatically with A Trusted Zendesk App

 You can also merge tickets in Zendesk using a third-party app like Zendesk Merge Tickets, which is far and away the easiest and most foolproof solution to handling duplicate tickets.